Diax170/microbit-mpy-dark-mode/README.md

 ![Preview](images/demo.jpg)

 Please note that I'm not very good at CSS.
 I was learning it while coding this.
-The code isn't meant to be clear or efficient.
+The code isn't meant to be very clear or efficient.

 # Setup
 1. Click on 'stylus.json'